-Comparison of Q2 2022 results with Q2 2021
+Comparison of Q3 2022 results with Q3 2021

-Analysis of the quarterly insurance segment is not relevant given the Ability Acquisition closed on October 29, 2021.
+Analysis of the quarterly insurance segment is not applicable given the Ability Acquisition closed on October 29, 2021.

 Total revenue increased \$0.4 million primarily related to the increase in management and servicing fees resulting from the Capitala Acquisition during the second-half of fiscal 2021.
-Total expenses increased \$1.3 million primarily related to the Company's continued expansion to an alternative asset management platform, with increases primarily related to service fees in connection with the Capitala Acquisition, insurance, interest and other credit facility expenses from increased average borrowings and professional fees related to audit, legal, tax, and consulting fees.
+Total expenses increased \$2.7 million primarily related to the Company's continued expansion to an alternative asset management platform, with increases primarily related to service fees in connection with the Capitala Acquisition, costs incurred to launch OCIF, insurance, interest and other credit facility expenses from increased average borrowings and professional fees related to audit, and consulting fees.